 The contention here is that classical critique is insufficient because the space opened by empirical critique is reflexively filled by the same ideological elements – there is little progressive benefit to showing North Korean leaders may not be extraordinarily irrational, or deceptive, or perpetrating a Holocaust, and so on, because these elements originate in hegemonic ideology rather than the empirical record of the DPRK.
 Christine Hong (2014c: 519) put it well, “Absence of evidence confirms what therefore must be sinisterly true about North Korea.”

-The entire ‘North Korea’ threat discourse can functions as MacGuffin, an empty pretext that can be shown to be indeterminate or empirically questionable, but is by-definition impervious to definitive empirical refutation.
+The entire ‘North Korea’ threat discourse functions as a MacGuffin, an empty pretext that can be shown to be indeterminate or empirically questionable, but is by-definition impervious to definitive empirical refutation.
 One can systematically critique its elements, such as irrationality, its WMD and missile capabilities, its strategy, its alleged links to terrorism or ‘rogue states,’ its numerically huge army, its artillery near the DMZ, and so on, but even as each is shown not to be an immanent threat, the threat image endures unless one addresses more fundamental ideological questions.
 The COI human rights narrative is similar in the sense that showing epistemological issues, indeterminacy and the lack of reasonably objective context – the first three chapters – is unlikely to dispel the core meaning of North Korea in the mind of even the most sympathetic readers.
 This is because of North Korea’s position as objet a:

 [The] MacGuffin is objet petit a pure and simple: the lack, the remainder of the Real that sets in motion the symbolic movement of interpretation, a hole at the center of the Symbolic order, the mere appearance of some secret to be explained, interpreted, etc. (Žižek 2003).